John Brown of Haddington: Works

 John Brown wrote numerous books, of which the most notable are described here.

 Only one dictionary of the Bible (by Thomas Wilson (1563–1622)), by then long out of print, had preceded Brown's The Dictionary of the Bible.
 It therefore met a need and after the initial edition published in 1769 numerous editions, variously amended, were issued until 1868.
 It expressed a Calvinist theology, and in it, the author estimated that 2016 would see the Millennium.
 Many articles in it are long and appear to be tracts or sermons.

 A General History of the Christian Church was issued in two volumes in 1771.

-The Self Interpreting Bible was Brown's most significant work, and it remained in print (edited by others), until well into the twentieth century.
+The Self Interpreting Bible, first published in Edinburgh, Scotland in 1778, was Brown's most significant work, and it remained in print (edited by others), until well into the twentieth century.
 The objective of providing a commentary for ordinary people was very successful.
 The idea that the Bible was "self-interpreting" involved copious marginal references, especially comparing one scriptural statement with another.
 Brown also provided a substantial introduction to the Bible, and added an explication and "reflections" for each chapter.

 A measure of its popularity is that it was translated into Welsh, and its appearance in Robert Burns's "Epistle to James Tennant".

 Some of his original manuscripts are held by East Lothian Council Archives.